 - 1 ½ cups rolled oats 130 g

 - 1 tsp baking soda

 - ¼ tsp each ground nutmeg, ground cloves, and ground ginger

-- ½ cup unsalted butter, room temperature 1 stick, 112 g
+- ½ cup unsalted butter softened in the microwave for 20 seconds, 1 stick, 112 g

 - ½ cup brown sugar 110 g

 - 1 large egg